JoakimOL/Energy/README.md

     - wonky first time experience
 - [ ] Implement the thing
     - From parsing source code to emitting equivalent LLVM IR of a simple subset of a language
+- [ ] Grammar current doesn't make sense.
+You can make a top level function call for example.
+Statement needs to be revisited
+- [ ] Think about nested function definitions/declarations? grammar allows, but will have to think about scoping
 - [ ] Add features to the thing
     - Syntactic sugar
     - Types